 The Sanctuary Yoga Room was created and founded by Rebecca Butler in 2014.
 It has been a wild ride.
 Her intention was to create a space of healing, warmth and joy for yogis of all shapes, sizes, ages and backgrounds.
 In her own practice, Rebecca enjoys a variety of levels — sometimes slow, sometimes intense, sometimes soft and feathery.
 And so in her yoga spaces, she has always wanted to offer variety with integrity, with depth, and with joy.

+Rebecca started teaching yoga in 2008 and opened and managed studios before The Sanctuary was born.
+She’s written for wellness blogs like MindBodyGreen and Elephant Journal.
+She’s traveled and taught at yoga festivals and conferences in Telluride, Salt Lake City and Houston.
 She had a 12 year advertising and marketing career in Austin, TX prior to making yoga her livelihood.
-All of that experience was helpful in creating an experience at The Sanctuary that was unparalleled in Fort Worth.
-She’s also an avid studier and voraciously consumed the teachings of many master yogis becoming an ERYT at the 500 hour level and creating her own yoga teacher training school.
+All of that experience was helpful in creating an experience at The Sanctuary that was unique.
+She’s also an avid student and voraciously consumed the teachings of many master yogis becoming an ERYT at the 500 hour level and creating her own yoga teacher training school.
 She was able to bring some of her teachers from New York, LA and Australia to Fort Worth via the studio —